How to Choose Four-Wheeler Batteries

 - Terminal orientation.

-- Terminal type (top post, side post, quick-connect).
+- Terminal style (top post, side post, quick-connect).

 Comparing the Common Types of Four-Wheeler Batteries